mauriceli1995/clinicians_monitoring/README.md

 :white_large_square: Clinicians can view a patient dashboard showing history of patient measurements and alerts

-:white_large_square: Clinicians can set thresholds to detect abnormal measurements for each patient
+:heavy_check_mark: Clinicians can set thresholds to detect abnormal measurements for each patient

 :white_large_square: Abnormal readings will generate an alert for clinicians to review